Who am I really?

 Wilhelm Reich, MD – the grandfather of Body Psychotherapy – demonstrated that at the level of the body, all defense mechanisms show as chronic holding, energetic under- or overcharged areas and “energy blocks”.
 Energy blocks, John C. Pierrakos, MD (a student of Reich and founder of Core Energetics) said, are stagnated pools of vital substance that accumulate in the defensive perimeter and “armor” it in dysfunctional patterns or character structures.

-When we become armored, our pulsation, an intrinsic aspect of life which reflects the dynamic cycle of expansion and contraction in all life processes, is interrupted and the movement restricted.
+When we become armored, our pulsation, an intrinsic aspect of life which reflects the dynamic cycle of expansion and contraction (or of so-called “in-strokes” and “out-strokes”) in all life processes, is interrupted and the movement restricted.
 The energy flow throughout our body is impeded and inevitably impacts our health, vitality and sexuality.

 Wilhelm Reich showed that the body is «living memory» and carries in it the signs and traces of our personal life experience as well as our familial heritage.
 All kinds of traumatic experiences and learned fears, «impregnate» our character and influence our posture.
 We may experience this in our lives as a hypervulnerability, a lack of sensation, aliveness, a stiffness or tension.